MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 Links to other resources are provided under **Warranty and coverage resources** and **Customer service and support resources**.

 ## Support
 Select **Support** to access and monitor all Surface support requests.
-This area is for self-service and troubleshooting, and tracks:
+This area is for self-service and troubleshooting, and tracks support activity, including:

 * Open requests
 * Closed requests
 * Last updated support requests

-You can drill down into any of these insights for more details.

 If a Surface device isn’t working properly, the Microsoft Surface Diagnostic Toolkit (SDT) for Business can help you find and solve problems.
 Select **Troubleshoot with SDT** to learn how to install and use SDT to target problems on Surface devices.
 More support channels are listed under **Resources**.